xyproto/algernon/README.md

 * The `help` command is available at the Lua REPL, for a quick overview of the available Lua functions.
 * Can load plugins written in any language.
 Plugins must offer the `Lua.Code` and `Lua.Help` functions and talk JSON-RPC over stderr+stdin.
 See [pie](https://github.com/natefinch/pie) for more information.
 Sample plugins for Go and Python are in the `plugins` directory.
 * Thread-safe file caching is built-in, with several available cache modes (for only caching images, for example).
 * Can read from and save to JSON documents.
-Supports simple JSON path expressions (like a very simple version of XPath, but for JSON).
+Supports simple JSON path expressions (like a simple version of XPath, but for JSON).
+* Files that are sent to the client are seamlessly compressed with [gzip.BestSpeed](https://golang.org/pkg/compress/gzip/#BestSpeed) unless they are under 4096 bytes.

 Overview